Umich-DNNG/pynoise/documentation/README.md

 pip install -r requirements.txt
 ```

+tkinter should be a package included in your Python installation — however, it can be problematic and cannot be installed with pip.
+Please consult https://stackoverflow.com/questions/76105218/why-does-tkinter-or-turtle-seem-to-be-missing-or-broken-shouldnt-it-be-part for assistance.

 ### Settings Configurations

 To allow for a wide range of graphing/analysis options, there is a settings system that can be changed before or during runtime.
 Please consult the documentation in the settings folder, or use the default settings provided.